-Bossard's 14 quality and test laboratories in Europe, America and Asia, along with their cutting-edge measuring and testing equipment, ensure reliable quality assurance and flawless product quality.
+Bossard's 14 test laboratories in Europe, America and Asia use cutting-edge measuring and testing equipment to ensure reliable quality assurance and flawless product quality.
 Our customers benefit from certified processes, documented safety and proven testing competence.

 Our wide range of tests include for example: